-All Clad Frying Pan can and should be the most versatile pan in your kitchen.
+All Clad Frying Pan are one of the best designed skillet on the market.
 It is perfect for searing, braising, sautéing and shallow frying food.
-They have many different iteration of this multitasker and finding which is best can be difficult.
-To find what is best suited for you, ask yourself what do you cook the most?
-What is your intention for cooking and for what purpose.
-I personally used the copper core version for many years and love the fact that it heats up quickly.
+They have many different iteration of this pan and finding which is best can be difficult.
+Each model serve different purpose at different price point.
+I personally used the copper core model for its fast heat and excellent heat distribution.
+However, the D3 and D5 are excellent alternative.
 This review will go in depth on how the copper core is constructed and how it compares to the other model.

 Which version to get?

-Like car models and their option, all clad have different version for different price point.
+The different models of All Clad uses different layers.
 They all have their own unique feature and benefit, below you will find a quick summary of each model.
+Choose one that best suits you.

 All Clad D3 10 inch Fry Pan (Best Value)